Christopher S. Lee, Ph.D., R.N., F.A.H.A., F.A.A.N.

 1996 BSN, Nursing, University of New Hampshire School of Nursing

-Lee, C.S., Lyons, K.S., Gelow, J.M., Mudd, J.O., Hiatt, S.O., Nguyen, T. Jaarsma T. Validity and reliability of the european heart failure self-care behavior scale among U.S. adults with symptomatic heart failure.
+Lee, C.S., Gelow, J.M., Mudd, J.O., Green, J.K., Hiatt, S.O., Chien, C., Riegel, B. Profiles of self-care management versus consulting behaviors in adults with heart failure.
 European Journal of Cardiovascular Nursing (In Press).